tooit/meteor-content-types/README.md

 });
 ```

 We find ourselfs usually creating our custom Displays to extend some parts of the endpoints default behaviour.
-Because of that, we added the Template documentation as a start point of creating your new Displays by doing copy+pase from one of the defaults Display templates.
+Because of that, we added the Template documentation as a start point of creating your own Displays by doing copy+pase from one of the defaults Display templates.

 - [CT_index_default](https://github.com/tooit/meteor-content-types/blob/master/TEMPLATES_default.md#ct_index_default)
 - [CT_index_default_default](https://github.com/tooit/meteor-content-types/blob/master/TEMPLATES_default.md#ct_index_default_default)